-At Holy Trinity Church of England Primary School spirituality is the inward journey, a move towards the depths of our being, where God is experienced.
+At Holy Trinity Church of England School spirituality is the inward journey, a move towards the depths of our being, where God is experienced.
 We describe spirituality as the quest for individual identity and the search for meaning and purpose in our existence.
 It leads towards the understanding of self and others.
 It has to do with feelings, emotions, attitudes and beliefs.
 It is not linked solely to a particular doctrine or faith and spiritual development is therefore accessible to everyone.
 This supports the multicultural and multi-faith context in our school, which we celebrate.

-Holy Trinity Church of England Primary School aim is to: establish the right learning environment to enable the spiritual development of all pupils through the following objectives:
+Holy Trinity CofE Schools aim is to: establish the right learning environment to enable the spiritual development of all pupils through the following objectives;

-- Develop an appreciation of their uniqueness and value as a child made in the image of God; - Develop an understanding of the distinctive ethos Holy Trinity Church of England Primary School as well as the context, language and symbolism of the Christian faith; - Develop knowledge and understanding of the school's core Christian values and the Biblical teaching that underpins them; - Develop an awareness of and respect for other people's beliefs and faiths and the ability to articulate their own; - Develop an appreciation of what it means to be a part of a community (e.g. using their gifts and abilities in the service of others); - Develop strategies to build good mental health; - Foster self-awareness and encourage pupils to make informed decisions; - Develop the skills and language required to enable them to reflect upon the big questions and mysteries of life; - Begin to understand and make sense of their own feelings and emotions around certain encounters and events that occur in their life; - Develop an awareness that experiences of disappointment, failure and loss may be occasions for spiritual growth; - Understand the value of difference and diversity through involvement with others;
+- Develop an appreciation of their uniqueness and value as a child made in the image of God; - Develop an understanding of the distinctive vision of Holy Trinity CofE School as well as the context, language and symbolism of the Christian faith; - Develop knowledge and understanding of the school's core Christian values and the Biblical teaching that underpins them; - Develop an awareness of and respect for other people's beliefs and faiths and the ability to articulate their own;

-- Encourage curiosity, creativity and imagination; - Develop the ability to reflect upon experiences of awe, compassion, beauty, etc. - Develop a capacity to value the natural world, a sense of awe and wonder and a commitment to care for creation.
+- Develop an appreciation of what it means to be a part of a community (e.g. using their gifts and abilities to inspire others to grow and flourish); - Develop strategies to build good mental health (see mental health policy); - Foster self-awareness and encourage pupils to make informed decisions; - Develop the skills and language required to enable them to reflect upon the big questions and mysteries of life; - Begin to understand and make sense of their own feelings and emotions around certain encounters and events that occur in their life; - Develop an awareness that experiences of disappointment, failure and loss may be occasions for spiritual growth; - Understand the value of difference and diversity through involvement with others; - Encourage curiosity, creativity and imagination; - Develop the ability to reflect upon experiences of awe, compassion, beauty etc - Develop a capacity to value the natural world, a sense of awe and wonder and a commitment to care for creation.

-These objectives will enable the pupils to have a quality of life that encompasses respect, awareness, compassion, curiosity, understanding and relationships that reflect order, reason, balance and integrity within the context of Christian faith.
+These objectives will enable the pupils to live a full life that encompasses respect, awareness, compassion, curiosity, understanding and relationships that reflect order, reason, balance and integrity within the context of Christian faith.